 Signs:

-• Large damp patches covering walls.
+- Large damp patches cover the walls.

-• Peeling paint or wallpaper over a wide area.
+- Peeling paint or wallpaper over a wide area.

-• Crumbly, soft plaster falling off.
+- Crumbly, soft plaster falling off.

 Signs:

-• A strong musty smell even after cleaning or airing out the room.
+- A strong, musty smell even after cleaning or airing out the room.

-• Family members experience coughing, sneezing, or allergies.
+- Family members experience coughing, sneezing, or allergies.

 3. When Your Damp-Proof Course (DPC) Might Be Failing